dfoulks1/gpsy/README.md

-# Gnu Screen Manager (wrapper)
+# Screen Manager (wrapper)

-the GNU Screen Manager is a wrapper that manages multiple .screenrc files.
+Screen Manager is a wrapper that manages multiple gnu screen .screenrc files.

 ## Setting Up
 run the setup.sh script included in the root of the repository